Make Your 50th Your Best Bates Reunion

 - Toast to the weekend at the annual Reunion Gala.

-Frequently Asked Questions
+Frequently Asked Questions: Reunion Giving

 The Bates Fund serves as a necessary complement to our endowment, fully dedicated to the present needs of the college.
 Every gift is transformational and enables the college to enhance the educational experience of students every day.
 By giving to the Bates Fund, you provide the next generation with:

 - a best-in-class liberal arts experience spanning academic, athletic, and co-curricular programs

 - access to a global community of supportive alumni, forming a large and ever-growing Bates family

 - generous financial aid (more than $41,000 per student on average) for 43 percent of Bates students